davs3275/sbs/med/collier.md

 further than to a point of time, for no man is capable of losing either the past or the future ; for how can one be deprived of what he has not ?
-So that under this consideration there are two notions worth re- memJbering.
+So that under this consideration there are two notions worth remembering.
 One is, that Nature treads in a circle, and has much the same face through the whole course of eternity.
 And therefore it signifies not at all whether a man stands gazing here an hundred, or two